marijnh/Eloquent-JavaScript/04_data.md

 {{index "destructuring binding", parameter}}

-One of the reasons this function is awkward to read is that we have a binding pointing at our array, but we'd much prefer to have bindings for the _elements_ of the array, that is, `let n00 = table[0]` and so on.
-Fortunately, there is a succinct way to do this in JavaScript.
+One reason this function is awkward to read is that we have a binding pointing at our array, but we'd much prefer to have bindings for the _elements_ of the array—that is, `let n00 = table[0]` and so on.
+Fortunately, there is a succinct way to do this in JavaScript:

 ```
 function phi([n00, n01, n10, n11]) {